 specification committees are made up of individuals that

 influence marketing decisions in their companies.
 These are which typically weld equipment /

 consumable manufacturing companies, a good portion of my efforts at the AWS

-gas spec meetings was trying to minimize the marketing sales hype
+gas spec meetings was trying to minimize the EXTENSIVE marketing sales hype

 that some of the gas committee members wanted to introduce